barryclark/jekyll-now/_posts/2017/2017-05-28-Four-Elements-Preview.md

 <h2>Play</h2>

-Four Elements doesn't come with a sheet of instructions, just a few pointers etched into its wooden box.
+Four Elements doesn't come with a sheet of instructions, just a few pointers etched into its wooden box (Deluxe Version).
 The game's goal is simple: knock the opponents' Lord piece off the table or out of bounce.
 This is done by flicking your Elements.

 Setting up the game is only limited by your imagination.
 You place your Lord, Elements, and Barriers on the table in any manner you see if.
 You can arrange, stack, and stand your pieces any way you'd like.
 Once every player is set up the game progresses with everyone taking turns flicking pieces until there's only one player left with a Lord on the table.